dilipkumar2k6/document-search/README.md

 ![](micro-service-possible-scale.png)

-## Each micro services consists of one of more tiers
+## b.
+Each micro services consists of one of more tiers
 We need to scale system to fit data into single box.

 ### Need to scale for storage (memory and persistence)?
+- Why need to scale?
+To fit the data into memory.
 - Storage
 A = Number of K-Vs
 B = size of a (K-V) pair